-Managing midge fly populations below nuisance levels requires a multidisciplinary and proactive approach to achieve successful long-term control—starting with a professional larvae count.
+Managing midge fly populations below nuisance levels requires an integrated approach to achieve successful long-term control—starting with bathymetric mapping of the habitat and a professional larvae assessment.
 Midge larvae surveys are crucial tools to determine which midge species are present and how to effectively manage them.

 Blood midge larvae, for example, thrive in bottom sediments and must be targeted with an ingestible larvicide.
 On the other hand, phantom or ‘ghost’ midge larvae flow freely throughout the water column and are targeted with a growth-regulating hormone that prevents them from becoming healthy adults.

 Manage fish populations:

 Cultivate a healthy shoreline: